New applications of VR technology boost UX and revenues

 Get to Know Decathlon

 Decathlon is one of the world's largest sporting goods retailers.
-Today, there are 1,362 stores in 39 countries.
-The company employs more than 80,000 people globally.
-They have achieved this level of success by being very aware of what their customers want and need and by constantly challenging themselves to progress.
+Today, Decathlon have over 1,500 stores in 60 countries.
+The company employs more than 80,000 people globally from 80 different nationalities.
+They have achieved this level of success by being very aware of what their customers want and need and by constantly challenging themselves to progress and improve.

 In 2017, Decathlon rose to France's top spot in YouGov's "Best Brands" ranking.